matrix-org/synapse-3pid-checker/README.md

 modules:
   - module: threepid_checker.ThreepidChecker
     config:
-      # The URL to send requests to when checking if a 3PID can be registered.
-See below
+      # The URL to send requests to when checking if a 3PID can be associated to an account.
-      # for more information.
+      # See below for more information.
       # Required.
       url: https://foo/bar

+      # If true, the module will only send requests to the URL as part of registering a
+      # new user.
+This means no request will be sent to the URL when associating a 3PID with
+      # an already existing account.
+      # Optional, defaults to false.
+      only_check_at_registration: false
 ```

 The configured URL will be hit by a `GET` HTTP request, with 2 parameters to qualify the 3PID: